danny-nguyen-goldenowl/webdev-intern-assignment/README.md

 After completing the assignment, please push the source code to remote repository (github/gitlab), then send us the link to your repository.

-Don't forget to add `README.md` which includes guide to run your project locally and heroku demo link.
+Don't forget to add `README.md` which includes guide to run your project locally and vercel/fly.io/heroku demo link.

 **GOOD LUCK!!!**